alac/alac.github.io/_drafts/2015-3-14-the-upsides-of-final-fantasy-xiii.md

 >Last of all, the plot itself lacks clear direction.
 We know the goal of the main characters, but the reasons why they're put into the situation that they're in are beyond convoluted.

-What Final Fantasy XIII-2 Addressed
+What Final Fantasy XIII-2 Addressed:
 -------------

 \+ Linearity